top of page

 Community Garden Art Project

-Community Garden is a collaborative art project that cultivates creativity and connection.
+Community Gardens is a collaborative art project that cultivates creativity and connection.

 You'll forage, You'll draw, I'll print, and